bovender/indicator-ip/README.md

 'external' (translated internet) IP addresses.
 The indicator shows the external IP by default.

-## To do

-- Make choice between 'internal' and 'external' persistent.
-- Show IP addresses in menu items as well.

 # MIT License

 Copyright (c) 2012 [DJG](https://github.com/sentientwaffle),